 To affect your business you have to ensure that customers and visitors are all taken care of.
 One way to do this is by keeping up with reviews.
 Platforms like Google My Business, Yelp, TripAdvisor, and even Facebook, all allow you to share business info, capture customer reviews, and respond to them.
 Customers often use these platforms to seek recommendations and information about businesses, which means you should work to keep your info updated, as well as consistently respond to reviews – good or bad.

-Take time to ensure these platforms have correct business description, business hours, photos, and contact information.
+Take time to ensure these platforms have the correct business descriptions, business hours, photos, and contact information.
 This can make it easier for a customer to understand your business, reach out to you, or head in for their first visit.

 Responding to your customers’ reviews of your business should be an essential part of your marketing strategies.
 Whether they’re positive or negative, you should always provide a response.
 Not only does this show that your business is present and aware, it can also relay that you care about your customers’ experience.
 If they’re positive reviews, thank your customer.
 Relate to the things that they loved about your business.
 And if it’s a negative review, provide a genuine apology.
 Show them that you’re willing to take their criticism in order to improve.
 Lastly, invite them back to give your business a second chance.
 Doing this can have a lasting impression on the customers who reviewed your business, as well as on onlookers who are visiting these review platforms.